eccenca/cmem-plugin-template/README.md

 ### Other Tasks

-All available tasks for your project can be listed like this:
+The available tasks for your project can be listed like this (note that there are more tasks, prefixed with `plugin:` in case you started a plugin project):

 ```shell-session
 ∴ task